- About Us

 Indulgent parenting style: One of two forms of permissive parenting where parents have few expectations for mature behaviour, but they are (overly) sensitive to their children’s needs and emotional states.

 Language: A system of relatively arbitrary symbols and grammatical signals that changes cross time, that members of a community share and use to interact with each other, to communicate their ideas, emotions and intentions and to transmit their culture from generation to generation.

-Personal agency: The capacity for intentional, self-directed behavior, especially in face of obstacles such as a lack of opportunity or discrimination.
+Personal agency: The capacity for intentional, self-directed behaviour, especially in face of obstacles such as a lack of opportunity or discrimination.

-Personal identity: How a person experiences the self in the interpersonal realm and is known by others in terms of reputation and personality/ behavioral characteristics.
+Personal identity: How a person experiences the self in the interpersonal realm and is known by others in terms of reputation and personality/ behavioural characteristics.